Building Images

 Setup Build Directory

-To use the script, the name of the specific machine to be built for needs to be specified, as well as the desired graphical backend.
-The script sets up a directory and the configuration files for the specified machine and backend.
-It also adds our layer to the bblayers.conf file, and configures the sstate-cache for you.
+We provide a script, karo-setup-release.sh, that simplifies the setup for our machines.
+To use the script, the name of the specific machine to be built for needs to be specified as well as the desired distro.
+The script sets up a directory and the configuration files for the specified machine and distro.
+It also adds our layers to the bblayers.conf file.

 There are different configurations you can choose from.